 ESP (Electronic Stability Program) cannot prevent the natural laws of physics from acting on the vehicle, nor can it increase the traction afforded by prevailing road conditions.
 ESP cannot prevent accidents, including those resulting from excessive speed in turns, driving on very slippery surfaces, or hydroplaning.
 Only a safe, attentive, and skillful driver can prevent accidents.
 The capabilities of an ESP-equipped vehicle must never be exploited in a reckless or dangerous manner which could jeopardize the user's safety or the safety of others.

-The ESP system has 3 available operating modes in 4WD High Range and in 2WD vehicles.
-The system has 2 operating modes in 4WD Low Range.
+The ESP system has 3 available operating modes in 4WD High Range, 2 available operating modes on 2WD vehicles, and 1 operating mode in 4WD Low Range.

 High Range (4WD Models) or 2WD Models